 A chill ran through Dylis' entire body.
 Demons punished treason with death?
 Banishment she could understanding, but killing someone in cold blood?
-Even for treason the idea of such a punishment seemed farfetched and mad.
+Even for treason, the idea of such a punishment seemed farfetched and mad.

 And yet I rejoiced at the sight of the Field Marshal's bloody remains.
 Her disgust turned inwards, clawing at her guts like poison.
 Still, killing an opponent in combat was different.
 When it was someone else's life against yours and there was no other way out, killing them made sense.
-A cold, calculated execution on the other hand, didn't.
+A cold, calculated execution, on the other hand, didn't.
 The word 'demonic' came to mind and she did her best to push it aside.
 They weren't her people, not really, and as such their laws should mean nothing to her.
 Then again, I might find myself living by those laws soon.

 A shift in the air drew everyone's attention to Thais and Bernike.
 There was a makeshift bracelet around Bernike's hand, made from braided leather strings.
-Thais had just sat back to admire her handy work, a pouch in her lap.
+Thais sat back to admire her handy work, a pouch in her lap.

 'Thais and your brother have explained what happened,' Bernike signed as Thais moved on to Cato and Aculeo.
 'I guess you would like to know where the Captured One went.'

 'Correct,' Dylis answered.
-Myrrine had cocked her head to the side, as if she was listening to something, and Dylis had a feeling there was no sudden noise to draw her attention.
+Myrrine had cocked her head to the side as if she was listening to something, and Dylis had a feeling there was no sudden noise to draw her attention.
 She opted to ignore it.
 The day she made sense of the demons and their magic would be the day the moon fell out of the sky.